zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 ## Prerequisites

 - Microsoft Visual Studio 2017 or later
-- A Windows device running Windows 7 or later
+- A Windows device running on Windows 7 or later
 - A valid [Agora developer account](https://sso.agora.io/login/).